alley-kitties, going green, human rights, art and music, poems and fairy-tales, PC-related news, in English and German

 More than one billion people in about 70 countries around the world observe DST in some form.
 Here are interesting facts about some of these countries:

-Canada uses Daylight Saving Time.
+Most of Canada uses Daylight Saving Time.
 Some exceptions include the majority of Saskatchewan and parts of northeastern British Columbia.
 In the fall of 2005, Manitoba and Ontario announced that like the United States, they would extend daylight time starting in 2007.
 The attorney general of Ontario commented that "it is important to maintain Ontario's competitive advantage by coordinating time changes with our major trading partner, and harmonizing our financial, industrial, transportation, and communications links."
 Other provinces have indicated that they may also follow suit.

-Mexico adopted DST.
+It wasn't until 1996 that our NAFTA neighbors in Mexico adopted DST.
 Now all three Mexican time zones are on the same schedule as the United States.

-European Union agreed to observe a "summer-time period" from the last Sunday in March to the last Sunday in October.
+Also in 1996, members of the European Union agreed to observe a "summer-time period" from the last Sunday in March to the last Sunday in October.

 Most countries near the equator don't deviate from standard time.

-Southern Hemisphere, where summer arrives in what we in the Northern Hemisphere consider the winter months, DST is observed from late October to late March.
+In the Southern Hemisphere, where summer arrives in what we in the Northern Hemisphere consider the winter months, DST is observed from late October to late March.

-Australia do not participate in DST.
+Three large regions in Australia do not participate in DST.
 Western Australia, the Northern Territory, and Queensland stay on standard time all year.
 The remaining south-central and southeastern sections of the continent (which is where Sydney and Melbourne are found) make the switch.
 This results in both vertical and horizontal time zones Down Under during the summer months.

 China, which spans five time zones, is always eight hours ahead of Greenwich Mean Time and it does not observe DST.

-Japan, DST was implemented after World War II by the U.S. occupation.
+In Japan, DST was implemented after World War II by the U.S. occupation.
 In 1952 it was abandoned because of strong opposition by Japanese farmers.